-When using public wifi, you must log into Princeton's Secure Remote Access system before sharing University information classified as Restricted or Confidential.
-Additionally, Secure Send should be used when sharing information with these classification levels.
+When using public wifi, you must log into Princeton's GlobalProtect virtual private network (VPN) before sharing University information classified as Restricted or Confidential.
+Additionally, secure file sharing should be used when sharing information with these classification levels.

 When to Use Public Wifi

-Public wifi from a trusted source is acceptable for general browsing, though connecting via Secure Remote Access is preferable, as it adds additional layers of security.
+Public wifi from a trusted source is acceptable for general browsing, though connecting via GlobalProtect virtual private network (VPN) is preferable, as it adds additional layers of security.
 If you are at one of the federated institutions using eduroam, this is also a safer alternative to wifi.